 I want to say something about the last three things.
 First, antidepressants: Zoloft helped me come out of the depression and, after I’d been feeling better for a while, I stopped taking it.
 But then a couple of years ago, I started slipping.
 An aching loneliness (that bore little relation to reality) started dragging me back down into that scary place where I couldn’t focus on anything but my own pain.
 I went back to a therapist who had helped me before, and she suggested I go back on Zoloft.
 I did, and felt better within a couple of days—not drugged, not numb, not high, but myself, connected to the rest of the world.

 So there you have it—I’m coming out as a taker of Zoloft!
-It’s hard to admit, because there’s shame around it, especially, I think, among Buddhists and other spiritual practitioners.
+It’s hard to admit, because there’s sometimes a sense of shame around it, especially, I think, among Buddhists and other spiritual practitioners.
 It’s hard enough to admit that you used to take it; harder still to admit that you are taking it now.
 I often hear casual judgments about people who take antidepressants.
 Someone will say to me, “So-and-so is so full of antidepressants, how can she possibly find her true nature?”
 Ashamed, I don’t say anything.
 But I’m saying it now.

 So am I in any way turning away from the truth?
 I still cry in the movies, though not as much as I used to.
 It’s odd how you can take a tiny blue pill and have the same world look so different!
 Am I cheating?
 This question interests me.